bluelightning32/coq-overload/alt/readme.md

 Infix "<==" := le (at level 70, no associativity) : operation_scope.
 ```

-The resolution will look for an instance of `LEOperation` whose head constant
+When the notation is used, unification will look for an instance `o` of type
-of `A` matches the type of the first argument to `<==`.
-Notably, the resolution
+`LEOperation` whose head constant of `o.(A)` matches the type of the first
-will typically ignore the `B`, `C`, and `op` fields.
-Of course unification
-looks at those fields, and will fail to accept the command if the canonical
-structure resolution picked the wrong instance.
+argument to `<==`.
+Notably, unification always starts with the `A` field, which
+means that `o` is chosen without first checking whether fields `B`, `C`, and
+`op` match the notation.
+However, those fields are checked after the fact, and
+the type checking will fail if the fields do not match for the chosen `o`.
+With
+a naive implementation, `B` would be checked too late to allow overloading the
+notation's second argument.

-So the trick is to have canonical instances that only resolve the type of the
+So the trick is to ensure that the canonical instances of `LEOperation` only
-first notation argument.
-However, picking the correct arguments for that
+resolve the first notation argument.
+However, that chosen `LEOperation`
+instance actually takes another canonical structure as a parameter.
+Resolving
+that parameter to the canonical structure also results in resolving the second
-instance then involves resolving the type of the second notation argument.
-In
+argument of the notation overload.

-the below example, a branch is declared that accepts nat for the first
+In the below example, `nat_le` is chosen when the first argument of the
-argument. `nat_le` registers itself as a solution to the overload when the
-first type is a `nat`. `NatLEOperation` is declared as the problem of resolving
+notation is a `nat`.
+However, `nat_le` takes a parameter `op2` of type
-the second argument when the first argument is a nat. `nat_le` takes a
+`NatLEOperation`, which resolves the second argument of the notation, only
+after the first argument is already known to have type `nat`.
-`NatLEOperation` as a parameter to link the two problems together.
 ```
 Module NatLEOperation.
   Structure NatLEOperation := {